Cyrille-de-Brebisson/esp32-Alpaca/README.md

 The code is contained in only 2 files. alpaca.h and alpaca.cpp

 The code has 100% support for Telescope, Focuser and FilterWheel.
-The other device types are only partially created.
-Should you need them please contact me and I will take the time to add them.
+CoverCallibrator, ObservingConditions, Rotator, SafetyMonitorand Switch have been implemented, but not tested...
+Dome and camera have not been coded (there is a skeleton for dome, but nothing for camera)

 The code include nice http based configuration pages for all the devices that you support.
 And allows for them to be customized.